 1. Run an on-site survey asking your visitors what can you do to help them during COVID-19 pandemic

-You can use VWO on-page surveys to directly ask your visitors how can you be of help.
+Use VWO on-page surveys to directly ask your visitors how you can be of help.
 They might be seeking “contactless” delivery from your online store, or if you’re a travel site, they might be looking for your cancellation policy.
-Asking them a simple but open-ended question like “What can we do to help you during this COVID-19 pandemic” can give you deep insights about what your business should be doing next.
+Ask them a simple but open-ended question such as “What can we do to help you during this COVID-19 pandemic” to get deep insights about what your business should be doing next.

 2. See recent visitor session recordings from places that are most impacted by the pandemic

 VWO lets you view recordings of visitors as they interact with your website.
 One of the ways you can gain insight into rapidly changing customer behavior is to view recordings of visitors from places that are most impacted.
 By contrasting such recordings with other recordings from relatively unaffected places, you can form a confident hypothesis of what your severely affected customers want and how you can be of help to them.

 3. Compare heatmaps created before COVID-19 with those during the COVID-19 time period

 You can see heatmaps of your top pages and contrast them with earlier, less turbulent times to see what your customers are seeking now.
 Ask yourself: which areas on your website are seeing an increased or reduced click activity and why that might be happening?

 By combining different capabilities of VWO Insights, you will form a rich understanding of rapidly evolving customer expectations and behavior.
 Be sure to continuously keep revisiting them, because as the pandemic and economy evolve, these expectations can change as well.

 Make real-time announcements to your customers via VWO Engage